puluanau/terraform-aws-eks/migrate/README.md

     # Make sure it works / doesn't look weird
     ./get_imports.py > imports.sh
     bash ./imports.sh
+    # Make sure everything imported cleanly
+    terraform plan
+    # Make sure nothing is getting destroyed
     terraform apply
+    # Let's pretend this 100% worked flawlessly, then you can run
+    ./kill_cloudformation
+    # This is a helper for a manual process atm, and requires a special role
+    # See bullets near the end / instructions in the script

 Presuming there are no unexpected genuine terraform provisioning errors, you'll likely get to the point where it's trying to run mallory and proxy into the kubernetes server.
 My expectation at this point is that kubeconfig will _not_ be functional.
 I had to copy a pre-existing kubeconfig to get access at this point, as it's missing the `--role` that was created with the original incarnation.